 Photo of Fi Shailes

-Fi ShailesLinkedIn iconTwitter iconDigital Drum
+Fi ShailesLinkedIn iconTwitter iconWriteful

-Fi is an experienced writer who creates content for the likes of Working In ContentGatherContentThe CMI and Content Science.
-She has also managed the Digital Drum Blog for nearly a decade.
+Fi is an experienced B2B writer and strategist who creates content for the likes of Working In Content, GatherContent, and The CMI.
+She also manages the Writeful Blog, which is full of articles written for content people — by content people.

 Join our free newsletter